anaclumos/extracranial/Research/pages/CDN.md

 - CDN Up and Running
 - This repo aims to build a body of knowledge on how CDNs work by coding one from "scratch".
 The CDN we will design uses: Nginx, Lua, [[docker]], [[docker]]-compose, Prometheus, grafana, and wrk.
-- We'll start creating a single backend service and expand to a multi-node, latency-simulated, observable, and testable CDN.
+- We'll start creating a single [[Back-end|backend]] service and expand to a multi-node, latency-simulated, observable, and testable CDN.
 In each section, there are discussions regarding the challenges and trade-offs of building/managing/operating a CDN